easy506company/.github/profile/README.md

 - **[cogitovirus.com](https://cogitovirus.com)**
   The central mind linking and governing all related projects in the ecosystem.

+Everything’s still in early alpha — with a few more projects dropping soon.

 ---

 All knowledge and resources shared here are **open-source** — contributions are welcome.